-The reason I don’t like these as “Top-Level” folders is due to my experience creating Business Operating Systems and company Wiki’s.
+The reason I don’t like these as “Top-Level” folders is due to my experience creating Digital Workplaces and company Wiki’s.
 Without a doubt – the best way to set these up is by DEPARTMENT (or SPACE).
 Space is a term originally popularized by Confluence.
 The only difference between departments and spaces is some companies have an area of a company warranting it’s own section, but it is not necessarily a “Department” per se.
 I find that using this same methodology for organizing your files is the most efficient, creates a clean top-level hierarchy, and also allows for simplified permission settings.
 Start by identifying your “departments”, and if you need to add a “space” simply add a top-level folder for it.

 Additionally, if you organize by department (or space), you can incorporate subfolders for all of the above-mentioned scenarios according to each department’s needs.
 Here are some examples: